You may keep your stock in a large cupboard, have a dedicated stockroom, or even use a whole warehouse, but all these options share a common problem:

 Michel uses a label maker to identify which shelves hold which materials, and also leaves the original labelling on products so his technicians know what they're grabbing.
 It's also easier to go through when you're working your way down stock lists as well.

-Clearly Inventory has a nice article on how to create labels that work, how to adhere them so they stay in place, and how to label racks that move.
+Clearly Inventory has a great article on how to create labels that work, how to adhere them so they stay in place, as well as info on how to label racks that move.

 4. Make your most popular stock the most easily accessible.